-‘Another View’ holds the musings and reflections of Jimmy Smith, long-time bicyclist, one-time retreat center owner and now a semi-retired RVer and part-time gardener, fisher and hunter.
+‘Another View’ holds the musings and reflections of Jimmy Smith, long-time bicyclist, one-time retreat center owner and now a retired RVer and part-time gardener, fisher and hunter.

-Jimmy and Julianne began their extended RV exploration of the USA in 2009, where they have been searching for sunsets to watch, trails to hike, streams to fish, lakes to paddle and new friends to get to know around roaring campfires.
+Jimmy and Julianne began their extended RV exploration of the USA in 2009.
+Ten years later, they continue searching for sunsets to watch, trails to hike, streams to fish, lakes to paddle and new friends to get to know around roaring campfires.

 Send your comments by clicking here

 WE ARE OUT HERE NOW — September, 15, 2019

 We crossed the vast high plains of Eastern Montana and North Dakota and into Minnesota.